 - A technical team of resources dedicated to keeping you up and running

-Although there is an ongoing cost, the enhanced stability and security of your network results in less downtime and more productivity for you and your team.
+Although there is an ongoing cost, the enhanced stability and data security of your network results in less downtime and more productivity for you and your team.
 What’s more, it takes technology off your plate.
-You no longer worry about IT and can focus instead on running your business.
+You no longer worry about IT and can instead focus on running your business.